Black holes in the external Bertotti-Robinson-Bonnor-Melvin electromagnetic field: Conclusions

-\paragraph{Acknowledgements} { I would like to thank Marcello Ortaggio, Jiri Podolsky and Hryhorii Ovcharenko for interesting correspondence on this subject.
+\paragraph{Acknowledgements} { I would like to thank Marcello Ortaggio, Jiri Podolsky, Hryhorii Ovcharenko and Andrea Di Pinto for interesting correspondence on this subject.
 A Mathematica notebook containing the main solutions presented in this article can be found in the arXiv source folder.}\\